ASD Thermal Teolo: Academy Abano Teolo

 On 25 May 2020, the Academy Thermal Teolo and Abano Calcio join forces to create a new company, dedicated only to the youth sector.

 In 2021, the team's San Giuseppe Abano and Polisportiva Bresseo Treponti, join the project.

+Thermal Teolo

+In the summer of 2024, it merges with the company GSD Unione Terassa Padovana, changes its name to Thermal Teolo and lands in Seconda Categoria.